a-thousand-channels/ORTE-backend/README.md

 ## Credits

-Code + UI by Ulf Treger <ulf.treger@googlemail.com> with kind support from:
+Code + Design by Ulf Treger <ulf.treger@googlemail.com> with kind support from:

 * Pragma Shift Projects, Hamburg (code donation)
 * Treffentotal 2018 (acceptance testing and first use public case with a map at [map.treffentotal.de](https://map.treffentotal.de), which gets its geolocations from ORTE backend via JSON)